Apollo

 When is the best time to go campervanning in France?

-Anyone visiting the country to test themselves on the famous Alpine slopes should travel to France in the winter.
-Skiing, snowboarding, and picturesque ski towns are best enjoyed between December and March when there’s fresh snow on the mountains and the temperature doesn’t rise far above 32°F. The winter climate is warmer in France’s cities, with temperatures between 41°F and 50°F.
+Anyone visiting the country to enjoy the famous Alpine slopes should consider France in the winter.
+Skiing, snowboarding, and picturesque ski towns are typically best enjoyed between December and March, depending on snowfall and resort conditions.
+Temperatures in the mountains are often around freezing or below, while many lower-elevation cities are milder.

 How long do you need in France for an RV vacation?